-The faculty, staff and students in the Aerospace Engineering Program would like to welcome you to the doctoral program in Aerospace Engineering.
+The faculty, staff and students in the Aerospace Engineering Program would like to welcome you to the master's program in Aerospace Engineering.
 This handbook is designed to help you get acquainted with the workings of our program.
 The information in this handbook will let you know what needs to be done, when it needs to be done, where you need to go to get information, and who can help you with problems that may occur.
 This handbook, the UTA Student Handbook, and the Graduate Catalog will serve as sources of information for you as you progress through our program.
-In case of any discrepancy between this document and the graduate catalog, the graduate catalog should shall prevail.
-In the case that there is a discrepancy between this document and the graduate catalog, the graduate catalog takes precedence over anything on this document.
+In case of any discrepancy between this document and the graduate catalog, the graduate catalog shall prevail and takes precedence.